Paolo97Gll/Raytracer.jl/README.md

 [SceneLang](https://paolo97gll.github.io/Raytracer.jl/stable/scenelang) is a Domain-Specific Language (DSL) used to describe a 3D scene that can be rendered by Raytracer.
 See [quickstart](https://paolo97gll.github.io/Raytracer.jl/stable/quickstart/scenelang).

 Being a DSL, SceneLang lacks some of the basic features of general purpose languages: there are no functions or custom types or even flexible arithmetic operations.
 SceneLang is made only to construct scenes to be rendered.

+There is also a syntax highlighting [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=samuele-colombo.scenelang-highlighter).

 ## Contributing